Caravan + Inflatable Boat: The Grey Nomad's Guide to Getting on the Water Anywhere in Australia (2026)

 Ready to set sail?

-Premium German-fabric inflatable catamarans with FREE Sea Freight or Express Air Delivery — your choice at cart.
+Premium German-fabric inflatable catamarans with express courier delivery included in the price — 7–14 days door-to-door.
 Talk to our team or browse the fleet.

 Like this guide?
 Get the next one in your inbox.